 No products in the cart.

-8-week series designed for those who want a thorough but gentle whole-body stretch.
-With practice, you will have healthier joints, more flexible muscles, better balance, and a more relaxed, centered mind.
+Thorough but gentle whole-body stretch for healthier joints, more flexible muscles, better balance, and a more relaxed mind.

 Yoga originated in India over 5000 years ago as a form of traditional mind-body training.
 Yoga is a mind-body practice with three main components:

 Yoga can be utilized as an all-inclusive physical activity for active and healthy aging.
 Health-related physical fitness dimensions include:

 Yoga is utilized as a comprehensive body–mind exercise approach, which aims to improve spine and shoulder flexibility, accompanied with exercises that strengthen the muscles in the trunk and lower extremities by using slow-paced stretching and strengthening exercises in a quiet environment.